jarviscanada/jarvis_data_eng_AjithanUrutheran/linux_sql/README.md

       ``` bash
      ./scripts/psql_docker.sh create [username] [password]
       ```
-      If a psql docker instance has been created, start/stop the instance using the following command.
+      If a psql docker instance has been created, start/stop the instance using the following command:
      ``` bash
      ./scripts/psql_docker.sh (start | stop)
      ```